Nudgee Class of 2026 · Dads & Sons

 Only one way to prove it.

 Bring two phones, a sense of humour and a willingness to be filmed.
 The straight trophies are won on the card — every other category is won on tape.
 No video, no trophy.
-Videos are handed in when you come off the course; the judging happens over dinner.
+Videos are handed in when you come off the course; the judging happens over drinks at the clubhouse.

 The Cardinal Rule